Medically reviewed by Drugs.com. Last updated on Jan 9, 2022.

 Hydrocortisone provides relief for inflamed areas of the body.
-It is used to treat a number of different conditions, such as inflammation (swelling), severe allergies, adrenal problems, arthritis, asthma, blood or bone marrow problems, eye or vision problems, lupus, skin conditions, ulcerative colitis, and flare-ups of multiple sclerosis.
+It is used to treat a number of different conditions, such as inflammation (swelling), severe allergies, adrenal problems, arthritis, asthma, blood or bone marrow problems, eye or vision problems, lupus, skin conditions, and ulcerative colitis.
 Hydrocortisone is a corticosteroid (cortisone-like medicine or steroid).
 It works on the immune system to help relieve swelling, redness, itching, and allergic reactions.

 Hydrocortisone is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For hydrocortisone, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to hydrocortisone or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.